Data shortfall impairs Brazil's tracking of spreading virus - NewsBreak

 Even with an absence of reliable data to guide decisions, many state and city officials have moved to again restrict activities in the hopes of limiting transmission, including cancelling street parties for the upcoming Carnival celebrations.

-Brazil also suffered a blackout of official COVID-19 data in June 2020, when the government took information offline after President Jair Bolsonaro, who has persistently downplayed the seriousness of the disease, complained that the figures were "not representative.”
+Brazil also suffered a blackout of official COVID data in June 2020, when the government took information offline after President Jair Bolsonaro who has persistently downplayed the seriousness of the disease, complained that the figures were "not representative.”
 The Supreme Court soon ordered the pages restored.

 At that time, the coronavirus had claimed about 34,000 victims.
 As of this week, Health Ministry data show nearly 620,000 COVID-19 deaths — the world's second-highest total.